cogment/cogment-doc/docs/reference/cli/orchestrator.md

 ### `actor_port`

 The TCP port where to serve the [client actor gRPC service](../grpc.md#service-clientactorsp).
 This is where [Client Actors](../../guide/development-guide.mdx#service-actor-client-actor) (as opposed to service actors) connect to.
 It can be the same as the `lifecycle_port`.

+If set to 0, then the system will automatically choose a free port.
+This is normally used in combination with a [Directrory](#directory_endpoint).

 Can be specified as: